tldr-pages/tldr/pages/linux/nala.md

 `nala upgrade`

-- Clean the local repository - removing package files (`.deb`) from interrupted downloads that can no longer be downloaded:
+- Clean the local repository by removing package files (`.deb`) from interrupted downloads that can no longer be downloaded:

 `nala autoclean`